1 | Scarlet kingsnake |

 Location: central USA.

+A kingsnake with an easily recognsiable pattern.
 The speckled kingsnake (Lampropeltis holbrooki) lives in Texas, Kansas, Missouri and Arkansas, and has a large overlap with the prairie kingsnake.
-This species has the same yellow-black colouring as the desert kingsnake.
-Yet it nearly always has a speckled pattern, which extends to their face, with only the belly being consistently paler (either cream or yellow).
+This species has the same yellow-black colouring as the desert kingsnake, but its speckled pattern is a clear giveaway.
+These speckles extend even to the face, with only the belly being consistently pale (either cream or yellow).

-This species is a proper snake guzzler, as at least 18 species have been recorded in its diet.
+The speckled kingsnake is one of the most snake-addicted members, as at least 18 species have been recorded in its diet.
 These include the coachwhip, timber rattlesnake, copperhead, rough earth snake, and brown watersnake.
 In 2016, one was gruesomely killed by a lawnmower in Missouri, revealing a Dekay’s brown snake poking out of its stomach.

 8 | California mountain kingsnake |